GL3MON/ApoorvBackend/README.md

 lb.report_fail("API_KEY_1")
 ```

-### Example 3: Using Standard Deviation-Based Selection
+#### Example 3: Using Standard Deviation-Based Selection
 ```python
 key = lb.StdDev()
 print("Selected Key:", key)
 ```
+Further stress testing needs to be done in order to find out which algorithm can handle the traffic the best.

 ## How to Contribute